The history of batik

 Creating Stronger Communities

-the history of batik
+The history of batik

 Batik is an ancient art that has been practiced for over 2,000 years across Asia and parts of Africa.
 The complex dyeing process of creating batik involves a technique of wax-resist dyeing applied to the whole, fibrous fabrics.